Continuous Improvement Network

 For all those involved with or interested in delivering results across the University, this peer support network provides a space to share ideas, good practice and ask advice particularly in the areas of change, process and project management.
 Developed to accompany A Practical Guide to Delivering Results.

 The Events Network meets every couple of months to share ideas and good event management practice.
 Each session has a different theme with input from colleagues from across the University.
-You can also subscribe to the Events Network mailing list.

 Front Desk Network